jvdbreggen/imagemodedemo/README.md

 Then we will create a new RHEL 10 base image which we will use to upgrade the http and database services images, and when we then deploy a new web page for RHEL 10 we will pull the new RHEL 10 base as part of the upgrade.
 Similar we will do a more simple upgrade for the database.

-> [!NOTE]
->The Optional section also will be updated at a later stage, along with more tips and tricks, and using Podman Desktop.

 ## The workflow

 The overall plan of the workflow is to create a base RHEL "golden image" that we will call `demolab-rhel` and will base all our Virtual Machine (VM) KVM deployments from this image.